Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Introduction

 \section{Introduction}

-\textit{Serverless computing} is a cloud computing paradigm for cloud application development, deployment, and execution without explicit user resource management. \textit{Function-as-a-service (FaaS)} is a serverless variant where functions, triggered by events or requests, are the unit of application definition, deployment, and scaling.
-FaaS is widely used in enterprises~\cite{sscfaas}, scientific computing~\cite{sesw,daydream}, and machine learning~\cite{ammesfaas} due to its automatic elasticity, ease of management, and fine-grained billing per-invocation.
-We are also seeing the rise of \textit{FaaS \uline{Workflows}}, where functions are composed into a Directed Acyclic Graph (DAG) to form non-trivial applications with complex interactions~\cite{scsaiew}.
-Workflows form over $40\%$ of FaaS application deployments~\cite{swcosw}, and include public cloud offerings such as AWS Step Functions, Azure Durable Functions and Google Workflows.
+\textit{Serverless computing} is a cloud computing paradigm for the development, deployment, and execution of cloud applications without explicit resource management by a user. \textit{Function-as-a-service (FaaS)} is a serverless variant where functions, triggered by events or requests, are the unit of application definition, deployment, and scaling.
+FaaS is popular in enterprises~\cite{sscfaas}, science~\cite{sesw}, and machine learning~\cite{ammesfaas} due to its automated elasticity, ease of management, and billing per-invocation. \textit{FaaS \uline{Workflows}} \addc{usually} compose functions into a Directed Acyclic Graph (DAG) to form non-trivial applications \modc{with defined dataflow between functions and execution order}~\cite{scsaiew}. \addc{While FaaS workflows may include iterative constructs, we focus on DAG-based workflow that are common in literature.} \modc{Shahrad~\textit{et al.} report that $54\%$ of FaaS applications have one function and $95\%$ have at most $10$ functions, i.e., a sizable fraction have multiple functions that interact~\cite{swcosw} --} \addc{we refer to this growing class as \textit{FaaS workflows}, which can be designed and executed using AWS Step Functions, Azure Durable Functions, Google Workflows, etc., on public clouds.}